Do you want to help others? Do you want to make the world a better place?

 Get involved today!

 Teens will learn to effectively communicate by working with others and by demonstrating patience, passion for charity work, and listening skills.
 They are surrounded by staff who have found their ever-growing love for charity work, and who are ready and willing to help guide them into making the community a better place.
-Our Service Learning Group is made up of outstanding students from South Bay/Harbor Area High Schools and Middle Schools.
+Our Service Leadership Group is made up of outstanding students from South Bay/Harbor Area High Schools and Middle Schools.

 Serving others through different projects